isabella-helliwell/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/85843030/123556651-5fd8bc00-d75a-11eb-9de4-bdf963f963a1.png)

 Graphs 6 and 7 show that there are more projects in the $0-$4999 goal range, that any other range.
-If we take a closer look it can be seen that the percentage of success is higher for the $0-5000 range.
+If we take a closer look it can be seen that the overal percentage of success is higher for the $0-6000 range.
 Hence it seems that it is easier to reach a fund raising goal when your goal range limit is $6000 or less.